 Tell the clerk the package delivery person to put the goods you ordered at the door.
 Better to retreat than to rush to take things from them.
 Even though you don’t greet the delivery agent directly, it looks rude.
 Still, you must do it to maintain your security.
-If you get things from a neighbour, thank them and ask politely to back down one and a half meters for mutual protection.
+If you get things from a neighbor, thank them and ask politely to back down one and a half meters for mutual protection.

-Wash Hands, Change Clothes and Take a Bath Every Time You Get Home
+Wash Hands, Change Clothes, and Take a Bath Every Time You Get Home

 Washing hands with soap and running water are one of your best defenses.
 Wash your hands for at least 20 seconds with soap whenever you come from outside the home.
 Change the clothes you wear from outside the house, and immediately take a shower to shed any invisible particles that may carry viruses, bacteria, and other pathogens.
 Stay safe everyone!